SageSeraph/Scuffed-Skymine-Simulator/README.md

 ## **FAQ:**

+**What is index.html?**

+It's the current version of the game.
+I have to name it that as a limitation of Github Pages.

 **Why is this closed source?**

 I would like my game to stay as my game, you can still look inside the html file if you're worried about malware.